TelstraCloud/rightscale-ss-plugin-tpn/README.md

    Topology's UUID and Status will be displayed as outputs.
 1. Click Terminte to deprovision the Topology

+# Modifying the Email template
+The email template `email-template.html` can be directly viewed in a browser and modified as required. `escape-html.sh` should the be run to output a correctly escaped version.
+Each section of the template can then be copy and pasted into `tpn_unattached_vnf_endpoints.rb`.

 # Limitations
 1. Currently only Topologies (List, Read, Delete, Read Objects) and Endpoints (List, Read) are supported.